abaretta/nu.baretta.tplink/README.md

-# TP Link HS100 IP control app for Athom Homey
+# TP Link HS100/HS110/HS200 IP control app for Athom Homey

-This app lets you control a TP Link HS100 smartplug from within flows on a Homey device (by Athom).
+This app lets you control a TP Link HS100 (wallplug without energy monitoring), HS110 (wallplug with energy monitoring) and the HS200 wall switch (with energy monitoring) from within flows on a Homey device (by Athom).
 Homey is NodeJS based and allows for apps to extend its functionality.

 In its current state, the app requires that you enter the smartplug's IP address so it is advised to set it up to have a fixed IP address or a 'static lease' from the DHCP server.

-Based on the Hs100 API: https://github.com/plasticrake/hs100-api and https://georgovassilis.blogspot.com/2016/05/controlling-tp-link-hs100-wi-fi-smart.html and https://www.softscheck.com/en/reverse-engineering-tp-link-hs110.
+Based on the Hs100 API: https://github.com/plasticrake/hs100-api, https://georgovassilis.blogspot.com/2016/05/controlling-tp-link-hs100-wi-fi-smart.html and https://www.softscheck.com/en/reverse-engineering-tp-link-hs110.

 Supported flow actions:

 * switch on / off
+* toggle on / off
+* switch LED on / off

 Supported flow controls:

 * switch on / off
-* measure power / energy usage

 Mobile capabilities:

 * on/off
-* display power and energy usage
+* display power and energy usage (HS110/HS200)

+# TODO

+* use energy monitoring capabilities in flows

 ##### Donate: #####
 If you like the app you can show your appreciation by posting it in the [forum],